ReganRyanNZ/songbase/README.md

 ### Short Song UI

 - Book references and share icon float up with the end of the text, we need a minimum height for the lyrics so it's not so odd

+### Home and book navigation overlap

+- If pressing the home button takes a second, the user might press it twice... and end up in the book selection page.
+We should block the book navigation for ~500ms after pressing the home navigation